uadmin/uadmin/docs/tutorial/part2.rst

 |

 Let's run the code again.
-Go back to your TODO model and see what happens.
+Go back to your Todo model and see what happens.

 .. image:: assets/itemsaddedintodo.png